Welcome to the most complete guide to the best landmarks in Madrid.

 A sculpture of the writer overlooks two bronze sculptures representing his renowned characters Don Quixote and Sancho Panza, from his world-famous novel Don Quijote de la Mancha.

-A female statue symbolizing Spanish literature presides the back part of the monument.
+A female statue symbolizing Spanish literature presides over the back part of the monument.

 At her feet lies a fountain with the coats of arms of all the Latin American countries, and we can see in the top section a representation of the five continents.